alvaro-saez/business_afi/README.md

 There are two stakeholders who will benefit from this solution:

  - _**USERS**_:
-  1. Amazon uses to change the price or their products with a high frequence, so this proyect aims to create a **temporary price chart** to embed on the web to improve the user experience and **help** them make the **purchase decision**.
+  1. Amazon uses to change the price of their products with a high frequency, so this project aims to create a **temporary price chart** to embed on the web to improve the user experience and **help** them make the **purchase decision**.
   2. Create **product alerts** with a **price lower** than the average to warn users of **"bargains"**.
 <p align="center"><img src="https://github.com/alvaro-saez/business_afi/blob/main/imgs/Bargain-3.jpg"></p>

  - _**WEB SITE ADMINS**_:
   3. Create **email product alerts** about **"out of stock"** or **"discontinued"** product status which help the admins to make a decision about keeping the product in production or not.
-  4. Create a **online database** to analyze the product price evolution, make different dashboards and detect errors in the "dataLayer".
+  4. Create an **online database** to analyze the product price evolution, make different dashboards and detect errors in the "dataLayer".
 <p align="center"><img src="https://github.com/alvaro-saez/business_afi/blob/main/imgs/alert-on-it.gif"></p>

 ###  :computer: Technology stack: